DTLaboratory/dtlaboratory.github.io/index.md

   * computes its own state
   * receives a continuous input from their counterparts
   * is independently addressable - we can ask any DT for its state at any time

-## What DT Lab?

-DT Lab is a actor-oriented distributed computing framework that can be programmed to host clusters of DTs.

 ## Project Status